 Benzene products are toxic substances that have been linked to an increased risk for disease in humans.
-Inhaling benzene vapors may cause immediate death, and other exposures to the chemical have been linked to various forms of leukemia, most notably Acute Myelogenous Leukemia (AML) and Myelodysplastic Syndrome (MDS).
+Inhaling benzene vapors may cause immediate death, and other workplace exposure to the chemical have been linked to various forms of leukemia, most notably Acute Myelogenous Leukemia (AML) and Myelodysplastic Syndrome (MDS).